-How do you evaluate the value members of your workforce bring into your organization?
+How do you evaluate the value members of your workforce bring to your organization?

 When your employees work from home, will they be disciplined enough to get work done?
 How do you know that they’re using work hours for your business?
 Are they really less productive working from home?

 Before answering these questions, you must trust them and let them know that you do.
 Maura Thomas from RegainYourTime gives her two cents on trusting remote workers:

 To effectively manage remote workers, supervisors must believe—unless they have evidence to the contrary—that people are working even if they are not in the office.
 What’s required are metrics to refute or confirm anecdotal evidence and personal assumptions.

 Therefore, although you seek ways to measure their productivity better, you have to trust that they are doing their best unless the metrics say differently.

 This article contains opinions, advice, and tools utilized by renowned organizations regarding how they evaluate the value specific remote staff bring into their company.

 #1.
 Value output over the work put in

 Organizations that are new to the remote working scene would be used to seeing their staff in action.
 Also, “home” may mean “no work” to many team leaders.
 However, organizations must realize that the main reason employees prefer working remotely is that they get to work at their pace.

 Who knows?
 Their pace might just be what brings out the best in them.